eldipa/book-of-gehn/_posts/2021-08-14-Fresh-Python-Defaults.md

 a=1 b=x! c=[2, 2, 2]
 ```

-A mutable default can be uses as the function's private state
+A mutable default can be used as the function's private state
-as an alternative to functional-traditional *closures* and to
+as an alternative to functional-traditional *closures* and
 object-oriented classes.

 But in general a mutable default is most likely to be a bug.